Fortune 15: NASCAR’s Richest Drivers

 Since parting ways with Roush after the 2016 season, Biffle has been enjoying some downtime doing more than just serving as an NBC Sports analyst on NASCAR America.

 If Biffle isn’t racing, then you can bet he’s still riding.
-The perks of being loaded means getting to spend that cash on the things you love, which he does by flying one of his THREE private planes—Cessna 210, Dassault Falcon 50, Dassault Falcon 10—and Bell 206 helicopter.
+The perks of being loaded means getting to spend that cash on the things you love, which he does by flying one of his THREE private planes — a Cessna 210, a Dassault Falcon 50, a Dassault Falcon 10 — and Bell 206 helicopter.
 For a more laid back day, he pilots his deep sea fishing boat out of Mexico.

 Tough life, but someone’s got to live it.